jca02266/lha/README.md

 However, UNLHA32.DLL, for example, has an extension header (0x42) that allows it to handle files over 4G (64-bit file size).
-The autoconf version currently supports files over 4G by referring to this extension header only during decompression.
+The autoconf version currently supports files over 4G by referring to this extension header only during extraction.
 (The reason it does not support creation is that I was not sure if it was correct to simply follow UNLHA32.DLL.)

 ## Support archive with MacBinary

 Files stored in archives created by turning on the "MacBinary" checkbox in MacLHA are MacBinary encoded.
-If the `-b` option is specified when decompressing, MacBinary decoding will be performed after decompression and only the data fork will be extracted (the resource fork will be ignored).
+If the `-b` option is specified when extracting, MacBinary decoding will be performed after extraction and only the data fork will be extracted (the resource fork will be ignored).
-When decompressing a normal archive with the `-b` option, the normal decompression process will be performed.
+When extracting a normal archive with the `-b` option, the normal extraction process will be performed.

 To use this feature, you need the applefile library.
 The applefile library can be obtained from: